operand/agency/README.md

 ## Running the Example

-If you run the above python script, after a short boot time you can visit the web app at `http://localhost:8080` and you should see a simple chat interface.
+If you run the python script provided at the beginning of this walkthrough, after a short boot time you can visit the web app at `http://localhost:8080` and you should see a simple chat interface.

 The following is a screenshot of a conversation that showcases all the agents intelligently interacting and following orders.